SharePoint/sp-dev-docs/docs/sp-add-ins/sharepoint-add-ins-update-process.md

 # SharePoint Add-ins update process

-Learn about the process for updating SharePoint Add-ins.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

 You have to update a SharePoint Add-in if you add functionality, fix a bug, or make a security update.
 An update to an add-in is deployed in a SharePoint Add-in package in the same way that the first version of the add-in is deployed.
 The SharePoint Add-in update process ensures that the add-in's data is preserved if the update fails for any reason.

 > [!IMPORTANT]
 > You cannot change the *add-in type* by using the update system.
 For example, you cannot change an add-in from SharePoint-hosted to provider-hosted with an update.
 To make a change of type, you need to [migrate from an old add-in to a new one](#Major).
 In particular, because [the preview program for autohosted add-ins has been closed](http://blogs.office.com/2014/05/16/update-on-autohosted-apps-preview-program/), you should be aware that you cannot update an autohosted add-in to a provider-hosted add-in.
 You have to convert the add-in as explained in [Convert an autohosted SharePoint Add-in to a provider-hosted add-in](convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md).

+<a name="Minor"> </a>
 ## Update process for a SharePoint Add-in
-<a name="Minor"> </a>

 For an update, you use the same product ID in the add-in manifest that you used for the original version.
 The version number in the add-in manifest should be greater than the version number of the original add-in or the most recent update.